How can organizations avoid common pitfalls during treasury engine implementatio

 • Develop a comprehensive training program tailored to different user roles.

-• Schedule training sessions well in advance of the system go-live date.
+• Schedule training sessions well in advance of the go-live date.

 6. Document Processes:

-• Create detailed documentation of new processes and workflows for reference.
+• Create detailed documentation for new processes and procedures.

 Metrics to track